 8. Even if you ban certain file sharing programmes, some people might still try and install them.
 It is important to monitor and audit your network on a regular basis.
 Scan activity logs on a daily basis to check for any unauthorised activity on the network.

 9. Don’t forget having secure file sharing in place can improve your bottom line as it significantly reduces the risk of losing sensitive business information as well as financial vulnerabilities linked to failing to comply with laws and regulations.

-I can’t underscore enough how important it is for a business to clearly define its security needs.
 By making security your goal and establishing exactly the level of security you need in place for file sharing and collaboration you can stop worrying about security threats and get on with the job in hand – running a successful business that can take full advantage of growth opportunities.